5930484221-SS/Thrive/reserve_api.md

-# How to call request api
+# How to call reserve api

 ## api/create_reserve
 params list: